HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 - You have advantage on saving throws against Draconic Breath from other dragons.
 - You regain 20 hit points at the start of your each of your turns.
 - The length of your Dragon Breath patterns are doubled.
-- You become immune to your Esseence damage type in humanoid form and regains a number of hit points equal to the damage dealt during Aspect Transformation.
+- You become immune to your Essence damage type in humanoid form and regains a number of hit points equal to the damage dealt to you during Aspect Transformation.
 - Once per long rest, if you fail a saving throw, you can choose to succeed instead.